 English tenor Andrew Tortise made his Royal Opera debut in 2011 in MacMillan’s Clemency in the Linbury Studio Theatre.
-He has since returned to sing Spirit of the Masque (Gloriana), Yurodivy (Boris Godunov) and Kunz Vogelgesang (Die Meistersinger von Nürnberg) for The Royal Opera.
-In the 2017/18 Season he sings Normanno (Lucia di Lammermoor) and Eurymachus (The Return of Ulysses).
+He has since returned to sing Spirit of the Masque (Gloriana), Yurodivy (Boris Godunov), Kunz Vogelgesang (Die Meistersinger von Nürnberg) and Normanno (Lucia di Lammermoor) for The Royal Opera and Eurymachus (The Return of Ulysses) for The Royal Opera at the Roundhouse.
+In the 2018/19 Season he sings Vána Kudrjáš (Katya Kabanova) for The Royal Opera.

 Tortise was a Choral Scholar at Wells Cathedral and Trinity College, Cambridge.
 Operatic engagements include David (Die Meistersinger von Nürnberg) and Ferrando (Così fan tutte) for Welsh National Opera, the St Matthew Passion (staged) and Lucano (L’incoronazione di Poppea) for Glyndebourne Festival, Marzio (Mitridate, re di Ponto) for Salzburg Festival, Peter Quint (The Turn of the Screw) and Ferrando for Opéra de Lyon, Lurcanio (Ariodante), Novice (Billy Budd) and Janek (The Makropulos Affair) for Dutch National Opera, Melchior (Frühlings Erwachen) for La Monnaie, Brussels, and Robert (Skin Deep) for Opera North and Bregenz Festival.